-While this discussion serves to provide a quick overview of the benefits offered by location-based app development, businesses must also account for other related factors, such as security and compliance.
+While this discussion serves to provide a quick overview of the benefits offered by the development of location-based app, businesses must also account for other related factors, such as security and compliance.
 Companies must ensure that their process of collection and use of such data is safe and even by any applicable regulations.
 Eventually helping users feel assured about the safety of using their offerings and make better decisions.

 Posted on January 17th, 2019

 - favorite sports in your region or country

 - favorite sports apps available in the app stores